Karma-Yogi-Rahil/Zero-to-Mastery-Deep-Learning-with-TensorFlow-course/Zero to Mastery Deep Learning with TensorFlow/💭 Deep Learning Intro.md

 __Good reason :__ **~~Why not ?~~**

 __Better reason :__ for a complex problem, we need think to think all the possible rules which is not possible.

+A wise software engineer... (actually rule 1 of Google's Machine Learning Handbook ) said
+> if you can build a ==_simple rule based_== system that doesn’t require machine learning, do that .